 How to Install Conventional Stepping Stones With Ease

 After choosing the perfect stepping stones, it is time to put the plan into action.
-Some tools you may need are a wheelbarrow, shovel, rake, carpenter’s level, and sticks and string to lay the boundaries out.
+Some tools you may need are a wheelbarrow, shovel, rake, carpenter’s level, tape measure, and sticks and string to lay the boundaries out.
 First, determine the boundary edges of the project area and clear it of any vegetation.
 If using an herbicide, apply at least twice with three days in between before beginning the installation.

 The material should be deep enough to cover the weed barrier while simultaneously keeping the stepping stones’ surface clear of any material.

 For a crisp, finished look, a narrow strip of landscape edging or intentional border edging is ideal.
 To install, dig a narrow trench that allows you to place the edging material just deep enough not to be a tripping hazard.

 The top should be about an inch above the gravel surfaces.
 Always ensure that the stepping stones are in a safe place to avoid slipping or falling.
 Parents, tenants, the elderly, and children will appreciate the safe environment!

 When your yard starts to seem dull and boring, or when you start feeling ready for a change, stepping stone hardscapes are the perfect solution to spice up your backyard.

 Not only do they create a safe and fun place to step, but they can also be absolutely beautiful and visually stunning when executed in the right way.
 The color combinations are entirely customizable and can typically be personalized any way you like.